vmalv/Binary-Image-Mean-Pixel-Value/README.md

 ## Citing this project

-If you use this script please cite the main article "V. Márquez-Alvarez, J. Amigó-Vega, A. Rivera, A. J. Batista-Leyva, and E. Altshuler, _Relative Assessment of Cloth Mask Protection against Ballistic Droplets: A Frugal Approach_.
+If you use this software, please cite both the software and the main article "V. Márquez-Alvarez, J. Amigó-Vega, A. Rivera, A. J. Batista-Leyva, and E. Altshuler, _Relative Assessment of Cloth Mask Protection against Ballistic Droplets: A Frugal Approach_.
 PLOS ONE __17__, e0275376 (2022). doi: [10.1371/journal.pone.0275376](https://doi.org/10.1371/journal.pone.0275376)."

+All citation metadata can be found at the [CITATION](/CITATION.cff) file.

 ## License